 If you want to see the biggest Carnival in the Netherlands, then Maastricht is the place to be!
 Changing its name to Mestreech, the celebrations kick off on the 19 February and last till the 21st.

 Like all the others, Carnival is an outside event celebrated all around the city.
 If you would like to read more about it, you can visit their official website.

 #2 Venlo Carnival

-With its new name Jocus Riék, there will be a total of 14 parades taking place through Venlo spread across on all days of the carnaval!
-It starts on the 1st of March until the 5th of March.
+With its new name Jocus Riék, there will be a total of 14 parades taking place through Venlo spread across all days of the carnival!
+It starts on 16 February to 21 February.

 If Limburg is your place to experience this event, you can find all the information you need on their official agenda.

 There’s plenty to do for anyone at the Eindhoven Carnival.
 Celebrations span from the 16th to the 21st of February with different events taking place in a huge tent located on the Market Square.

 Want to see the parade (duh!)?
 Then don’t miss out on the parade route that starts on the 18th of February.
 For the detailed route, you can check their official site.
 Oh and the name of the city?
 It is Lampegaste!